|

 How do I change the owner's details in an SPSS passport?

-When a pony holding ANY type of SPSS passport changes ownership, the passport must be returned to the SPSS Head Office within 28 days of purchase to have the new owner's details recorded.
-Either the SPSS Transfer of Ownership form or a letter, receipt or bill of sale that is signed by the last registered owner and gives the new owners name and address should be sent with the passport and a cheque for £25 made out to "SPSS".
-Click here for more info.
+When a pony holding ANY type of SPSS passport changes ownership, the passport must by law be returned to the SPSS Studbook Office within 30 days of purchase to have the new owner's details recorded.
+The SPSS Transfer of Ownership form signed by both last registered owner and new owner should be sent with the passport and a cheque for £25 made out to "SPSS".
+If this is not possible, then the Transfer of Ownership form should be completed by the new owner and sent with the passport and fee AND a letter, receipt or bill of sale that is signed by the last registered owner and gives the new owners name and address Click here for more info.

 |